 - In the top navigation bar, select a region.

-- Find the target reserved instance and click View Bill in the Actions column.
+- Find the reserved instance that you want to view and click View Bill in the Actions column.

 - On the Manage Reserved Instances page, click the Details tab.You can view the usage details of the reserved instance.
 These details show the ECS instance or ECI whose fees are deducted by the reserved instance during every billing hour.Note One computing unit equals one vCPU.
 The deductible duration (hours) equals the number of computing units multiplied by the number of hours.